-4.31.
-Student support services will be tailored to each student cohort based on information provided by students on enrolment, and early term assessments.

 - 4.32.
-The Institute will make specific efforts to ensure that the wellbeing of underrepresented and/or disadvantaged groups is fully supported, including: - Aboriginal and Torres Strait Islander students - International students - Students for whom English is a second language - Students who are part or full-time carers - Students with disabilities - Students experiencing mental or physical health concerns - 4.33.
-During enrolment, students are required to declare any disability or if they have any special needs that could affect their studies. - 4.34.
+Student support services will be tailored to each student cohort based on information provided by students on enrolment, and early term assessments. - 4.33.
+The Institute will make specific efforts to ensure that the wellbeing of underrepresented and/or disadvantaged groups is suitably supported, including: - Aboriginal and Torres Strait Islander students - International students - Students for whom English is a second language - Students who are part or full-time carers - Students with disabilities - Students experiencing mental or physical health concerns - Students who have experienced family and domestic violence, harassment, sexual harm or other traumatic events - 4.34.
+During enrolment, students are required to declare any disability or if they have any special needs or circumstances that could affect their studies. - 4.35.
 The Student Experience team will use the information provided to develop a suitable support plan for the student.
-This plan is reviewed by the Academic Dean and Head of Marketing and Student Experience. - 4.35.
+This plan is reviewed by the Academic Dean and Head of Marketing and Student Experience. - 4.36.
 The Student Experience team will provide assistance with various processes that a person with a disability or with special needs may require or need to access.
-Amongst other things, the Institute will: - Assess the student's learning support needs in consultation with each student (and/or an associate of the student) and recommend reasonable adjustments to delivery and assessment to the academic staff and support student/academic staff liaison on delivery, assessment and learning support issues. - Organise and allocate appropriate internal and external support staff including: - o assist students who have difficulty with the application and enrolment process. - o assist with accessing results, course advice and course transfers. - assist students with understanding tasks, including the planning and reviewing of assignments, editing and proof reading - o provide intensive literacy and numeracy support when required. - o supervise and scribe for tests. - o provide or refer students to student counselling services - Provide appropriate disability support, e.g. Auslan interpreter, note taker, participation assistant, special equipment and ensure that there is adequate physical access and facilities. - Review reasonable adjustment arrangements as required to allow for changing needs of students - Provide advocacy and conflict resolution services if any grievance arises.
+Amongst other things, the Institute will: - Assess the student's learning support needs in consultation with each student (and/or an associate of the student) and recommend reasonable adjustments to delivery and assessment to the academic staff and support student/academic staff liaison on delivery, assessment and learning support issues. - Organise and allocate appropriate internal and external support staff including: - o assist students who have difficulty with the application and enrolment process. - o assist with accessing results, course advice and course transfers. - o assist students with understanding tasks, including the planning and reviewing of assignments, editing and proof reading - o provide intensive literacy and numeracy support when required. - o supervise and scribe for tests. - o provide or refer students to student counselling services - Provide appropriate disability support, e.g. Auslan interpreter, note taker, participation assistant, special equipment and ensure that there is adequate physical access and facilities.

+- Review reasonable adjustment arrangements as required to allow for changing needs of students - Provide advocacy and conflict resolution services if any grievance arises.